BaronKhan/GBWV2/README.md

 ## Features

-- Emulates the GameBoy CPU, GPU, and Memory
+- Emulates the GameBoy CPU, PPU, and Memory
 - Displays the GameBoy screen using WebView2
 - Supports loading GameBoy ROM files
 - Implements the basic instructions needed for the boot ROM